 New York–LaGuardia (LGA)

-Where to find it: Terminal C, across from the food court.
+Where to find it: The new Terminal C, just after the security checkpoint on the left.

-Where to find it: Terminal D, concourse level, before Gate 2.
+Where to find it: Concourse level, before Gate 81.

 Where to find it: Terminal B, Satellite B1 after security checkpoint, near gates 40 to 47.